-Fish expert Dr. Axelrod once stated on network television that piranhas are not dangerous to people.
-Later he was dared to prove it, and prove it he did--by wading into piranha-infested waters wearing only swim trunks.
-Placing a large piece of meat on a fishhook, he dangled it in the water and waited to see what happened.
-The piranha tore into the meat but not Dr. Axelrod.
+Fish expert Dr. H. R. Axelrod stated on network television that piranhas are not dangerous to people.
+Later he was asked to prove it, and prove it he did--by wading into piranha-infested waters wearing only swim trunks.
+Placing a large piece of meat on a fishhook, he dangled it in the water and waited.
+The piranhas tore into the meat but left Dr. Axelrod untouched.

 Are Piranhas Legal?

-Even though piranhas are not really endangering humans, they do present a danger to native fish.
-For that reason, many states restrict importing, breeding or even keeping them in aquariums.
-Why?
-Because unfortunately, people have, and will, dump fish they don't want into rivers or lakes.
-A piranha tossed into river or lake can easily disrupt fish species that are supposed to live there, thus damaging the ecology.
-The potential for a breeding population becoming established in our waters is a possibility, and for this reason, some states choose to ban the fish even for use in indoor aquariums.
+Unfortunately, people have dumped fish they no longer want into rivers or lakes, but a piranha tossed into a river or lake can easily disrupt fish species that live there, thus damaging the ecology.
+They can found in various states within the United States, although they are not native.
+The potential for a breeding population becoming established in our waters is real, and for this reason, some states instead choose to ban the fish even for use in indoor aquariums.

-Even if they are legal, piranhas are not an ideal aquarium fish.
-They can't be kept with other fish because they are natural predators and will eat other species and sometimes even others of their own kind.
-Piranhas are also reclusive, and unless your tank is empty of all cover you won't see them out and about often.
-They are rather skittish and hide a good deal of the time.
-Feeding time is when you will see the most action, and even then they may wait for you to leave the room before they feed.
+Even though they legal in some places, piranhas are not ideal aquarium fish.
+They cannot be kept with other fish because they are natural predators; they will eat all of your other species and sometimes even others of their own kind.
+Piranhas are also quite reclusive and rather skittish.
+Unless your tank is empty of all cover, you won't see piranhas out and about very often.

-If you are serious about wanting to keep piranha, study what they need to stay healthy.
-Piranhas are carnivores that prefer their food live.
-They need a quiet habitat with places to hide, and should not be kept with other fish, even their own species.
-Because of the danger they present to local habitats, piranhas are not legal in many states, so check your local laws before trying to bring one home.
+If you are serious about choosing to keep piranhas, they need a quiet habitat with places to hide, and should not be kept with other fish, even of their own species.
+Piranhas are carnivores that prefer fresh food.
+And remember, because of the danger they present to local habitats, check your local laws before bringing one home.